itorepo/imoracle/README.md

 Node version `^9.5.0` and NPM version `5.6.0` must be fine

-Finaly, you will need the TypeScript2 compiling and linting binaries installed:
+Finally, you will need the TypeScript 2 compiling and linting binaries installed:
 ````bash
 	npm install --global typescript ts-node tslint
 ````

-**Note:** installing packages globally may require `sudo` rigths on some environments, hovever, it is strongly suggested to install them, as they will help to avoid multiple runtime issues!
+**Note:** installing packages globally may require `sudo` rights on some environments, hoverer, it is strongly suggested to install them, as they will help to avoid multiple runtime issues!

 ### Setup